ogradyc01/GoldenCheetah/Preferences_Data-Fields.md

 ![Preferences - Datafields - NotesKeywords] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/PreferencesDataFields_NotesKeywords.jpg)

 The data fields are structured by 'Screen Tab's which then appear on the 'Rides' view in the 'Details' and 'Summary and Details' charts.
-Please do also read the description of teh ['Details' Chart].
+Please do also read the description of teh ['Details' Chart] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Rides#details).

+* Screen Tab - groups the fields on different tabs
+* Field - name of the field
+  if want want to add a completely new field, make sure that it has a name, which is not used elsewhere in GoldenCheetah (and will never be used in future)

 ### Processing